How To Get The Best Camping or Outdoor Photographs On A Budget of $0.00 (Or double your money back.):

 Begin Classic DSLR Caveat —

-There’s an article we’re working on right now where we recommend great DSLR cameras from 2006 – 2008.
-These are great cameras that avid and professional photographers owned because they were “State-of-The-Art”.
-The images that emerged (and emerge) from these cameras are remarkable.
+In any event, these are great cameras that avid and professional photographers owned because they were “State-of-The-Art”.
+The images that emerged (and and continue to emerge) from these cameras are remarkable.
 Build quality?
 Fuhgeddaboudit.
 Remember that 10MPs was as good as it got.
 None of these will set you back more than $150.00, and we’ve seen ’em for less than a third of that – but we live in Japan.
 Still, we feel good about that.
+Here’s an image from a $60.00 Nikon D40 with a $50.00 Nikkor lens.
+It’s 6.1 megapixels.
+We’re still learning to shoot in manual mode, but this one isn’t too shabby.
+(YMMV):

 End Classic DSLR Caveat —

 What were we going on about?
-Oh, yeah, smartphones…
+Oh, yeah, great camping and outdoor images for no money.
+A big part of this is smartphones…

 At least get a smartphone that you can use for text, research, listening to music, YouTube, Facebook, Instagram, TikTok, …oh… there’s something else…what is it?
 Oh yeah!

-Making phone calls.
+Making phone calls and sending texts.
+Using Google maps.
 So at least you won’t waste your money, and be all down on yourself.

 In any event, back to the camera stuff: Auto mode will do nicely, but, If you have access to basic controls like ISO, Aperture, or Shutter speeds that’s a big plus.
 How about an interest in basic composition?
 Well, then, Sir, Madam, young gentleman or little missy you have found yourself in the right place.
 Welcome, Bienvenue, Irashaimase, Céad Míle Fáilte, Benvenuti.
 We’re delighted you’re here.